alexklibisz/elastiknn/docs/pages/api.md

 The setting [is documented here](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-store.html) and discussed in detail [in this Github issue.](https://github.com/elastic/elasticsearch/issues/17159)

-## Nice to Know

-Here are some other things worth knowing.
-Perhaps there will be a more cohesive way to present these in the future.

-### Storing Model Parameters

-The LSH models all use randomized parameters to hash vectors.
-The simplest example is the bit-sampling model for Hamming similarity, parameterized by a list of randomly sampled indices.
-A more complicated example is the stable distributions model for L2 similarity, parameterized by a set of random unit vectors and a set of random bias scalars.
-These parameters aren't actually stored anywhere in Elasticsearch.
-Rather, they are lazily re-computed from a fixed random seed (0) each time they are needed.
-The advantage of this is that it avoids storing and synchronizing potentially large parameter blobs in the cluster.
-The disadvantage is that it's expensive to re-compute the randomized parameters.
-So instead we keep a cache of models in each Elasticsearch node, keyed on the model hyperparameters (e.g. `L`, `k`, etc.).
-The hyperparameters are stored inside the mappings where they are originally defined.

-### Transforming and Indexing Vectors

-Each vector is transformed (e.g. hashed) based on its mapping when the user makes an indexing request.
-All vectors store a binary [doc values field](https://www.elastic.co/guide/en/elasticsearch/reference/current/doc-values.html) containing a serialized version of the vector for exact queries, and vectors indexed using an LSH model index the hashes using a Lucene Term field.
-For example, for a sparse bool vector with a Jaccard LSH mapping, Elastiknn indexes the exact vector as a byte array in a doc values field and the vector's hash values as a set of Lucene Terms.

-### Parallelism
+#### Query Parallelism

 From Elasticsearch's perspective, the `elastiknn_nearest_neighbors` query is no different from any other query.
 Elasticsearch receives a JSON query containing an `elastiknn_nearest_neighbors` key, passes the JSON to a parser implemented by Elastiknn, the parser produces a Lucene query, and Elasticsearch executes that query on each shard in the index.

 This means the simplest way to increase query parallelism is to add shards to your index.
 Obviously this has an upper limit, but the general performance implications of sharding are beyond the scope of this document.

 The number of shards is a static setting provided when creating the index: